katlangorg/katlanglib/README.md

 The `.kat` file should be named in the kebab case.

-New libraries are suggested to adapt the MIT license, which the [KatLang language](https://github.com/katlangorg/katlangnet) is using;
+New libraries will adapt the MIT license, which the [KatLang language](https://github.com/katlangorg/katlangnet) is using.
-while other [open-source licenses](https://opensource.org/licenses?categories=other-miscellaneous%2Cpopular-strong-community) are acceptable too.

 If you have any queries, welcome to open an issue.